CROWN: A Novel Approach to Comprehending Users' Preferences for Accurate Personalized News Recommendation: Experimental Validation

 \subsection{EQ1.
 Model Accuracy}

-We first evaluate the top-\textit{n} recommendation accuracy of {\method}.
-Table~\ref{table:eval-eq1} shows the accuracies of all comparing methods in two real-world datasets.
+Table~\ref{table:eval-eq1} shows the accuracies of all competing methods in two real-world datasets.
 The results demonstrate that {\method} \textit{consistently} outperforms \textit{all} state-of-the-art in \textit{both} datasets in \textit{all} metrics (averaged AUC, MRR, and nDCG@K).
-Specifically, {\method} achieves higher AUC, MRR, nDCG@5, and nDCG@10 by up to 4.19\%, 6.31\%, 12.81\%, and 7.04\% than CNE-SUE, the best competitor, respectively in \textit{Adressa}.
-We note that these improvements of {\method} over CNE-SUE (the best competitor) are remarkable, given that CNE-SUE has already improved other existing methods significantly in those datasets.
-Consequently, these results demonstrate that {\method} is able to effectively address the two challenges of personalized news recommendation through the proposed strategies: (1) the category-guided intent disentanglement for (C1) understanding a range of intents coupled within a news article and (2) the consistency-based news representation for (C2) differentiating users' varying post-read preferences to a news article.
+Specifically, {\method} achieves higher AUC, MRR, nDCG@5, and nDCG@10 by up to 4.78\%, 11.71\%, 18.82\%, and 11.38\%, respectively than CNE-SUE, the best competitor in \textbf{Adressa}.
+We note that these improvements of {\method} over the best competitor are remarkable, given that CNE-SUE has already improved other existing methods significantly~\cite{mao2021cnesue}.
+In addition, we have conducted the \textit{t}-tests with a 95\% confidence level and verified that the improvement of {\method} over all competing methods are statistically significant (i.e., the \textit{p}-values are below 0.05).
+Consequently, these results demonstrate that {\method} successfully addresses the three challenges of personalized news recommendation through the proposed strategies: (1) the category-guided intent disentanglement for (C1) understanding a range of intents coupled within a news article, (2) the consistency-based news representation for (C2) differentiating users' varying post-read preferences to a news article, and (3) the GNN-enhanced hybrid user representation for (C3) the cold-start user problem.